-For compacting the small areas under the haunches of a structure, a pole or 2" x 4" (see note under Figure 1, page 10) is generally needed.
-Hand tampers for horizontal layers should weigh not less than 20 pounds (9 kilograms) and have a tamping face not larger than 6" x 6" (150 x 150 millimeters).
+For compacting the small areas under the haunches of a structure, a pole or 2 x 4 (see note under Figure 1) is generally needed.
+Hand tampers for horizontal layers should weigh not less than 20 pounds (9 kilograms) and have a tamping face not larger than 6 by 6 inches (150 x 150 millimeters).